Early Decision

 Admitted Early Decision applicants will automatically be reviewed for merit-based scholarships.
 Those who file an RIT Financial Aid Application will also be reviewed for need-based financial aid before the enrollment deposit deadline.

-When the 2025-26 FAFSA opens on December 1, Early Decision students will have until January 15 to complete the FAFSA and receive a confirmed financial aid offer.
+After the 2025-26 FAFSA opens, Early Decision students will have until January 15 to complete the FAFSA and receive a confirmed financial aid offer.
 In most cases if the information on the FAFSA and the RIT Financial Aid Application is similar, aid eligibility will remain the same.
 In exceptional cases where the information is not similar, differences will be indicated.

 Your family is encouraged to work with your assigned Financial Aid Counselor to assist you through the financial aid process.
 If you and your family determine that RIT is not an affordable choice, you should contact the Undergraduate Admissions Office so you may be released from the Early Decision plan.